- 1 package (1/4 ounce) active dry yeast

 - 1 teaspoon salt

 - Stir batter.
-For each waffle, pour by 1/4 cupfuls into a preheated waffle iron; bake according to manufacturer's directions until golden brown.
+Bake waffles in a preheated waffle iron according to manufacturer’s directions until golden brown.
 Yield: 10 servings.

 Reviews forOvernight Yeast Waffles